mllite/ml2cpp/README.md

 The C++ code contains everything needed to compute the predicted values of the model, no external library is needed, and can be compiled for any target hardware platform using any starndard C++ compiler on the market.

-The automatically generated code is plain STL C++-17, designed to  maintain a strong semantic mapping with the model and allows auditing , debugging and reporting.
+The automatically generated code is plain STL C++-17, designed to  maintain a strong semantic mapping with the model and allows auditing , debugging, benchmarking and reporting.

 To summarize, ml2cpp is for a CPU what sklearn2sql is for a database and supports the exact same set of machine learning models : scikit-learn, XGboost , LightGBM, Caret, Keras and PyTorch.